Cornelius Low House

 1225 River Road, Piscataway, NJ 08854 - United States

 The Cornelius Low House/Middlesex County Museum is a Historic National Register home built in 1741 for Cornelius Low, a wealthy merchant of Raritan Landing.
 The home is one of the best examples of Georgian architecture in New Jersey.
-The Low House has a dual purpose, to interpret the history of this fine structure, but also to research and mount rotating exhibits about New Jersey history.
+The Low House has a dual purpose, to interpret the history of this fine structure and to research and mount rotating exhibits about New Jersey history.

 Participation in Museum Day is open to any tax-exempt or governmental museum or cultural venue on a voluntary basis.
 Smithsonian magazine encourages museum visitation, but is not responsible for and does not endorse the content of the participating museums and cultural venues, and does not subsidize museums that participate.